TeamJM/journeymap-docs/docs/en/server/basic-usage.md

 ## **Overview**

 You don't have to have JourneyMap installed on the server to use the JourneyMap client.
 Installing it on the server gives admins a way to restrict some client features, manage waypoints, and support multi-world and proxy (BungeeCord / Velocity) setups.
-JourneyMap server runs on Fabric, NeoForge, and Forge servers, and on Paper servers (Minecraft 26.1 line).
+JourneyMap server runs on Fabric, NeoForge, and Forge servers, and on Paper servers (Minecraft 26.1 and 26.2).
 See [Installing](installing.md) for details.

 ## **Server Admin Config**